GemAppSec/cx-sca-search/README.md

   - Reports matched libraries, even if they're not vulnerable/at legal risk/outdated.
   - Group results by Project or Team
   - Outputs search results to the console or as JSON to disk
+  - Optional gridview to further filter results (see -grid in usage)

 # Execution